-- To get the most help, you need to give us information about citizenship and immigration status for each person who is applying for help. - Giving us the citizenship and immigration status for all people who are eligible for benefits allows us to include them in the Nutrition Assistance and/or Cash Assistance benefit amount.
-When you do not give us this information, it will not affect the eligibility of the people you are applying for who have given us verification of their citizenship or qualified non-citizen status, but it may affect the amount of the benefits for these people. - If you choose not to give us information regarding immigration status but still want AHCCCS Medical Assistance, you may only be eligible for emergency medical services. - You do not need to give us information about citizenship and immigration status for any person who is not applying. - You do need to give us information on income, resources, or other information for those who have not given us citizenship or immigration status information to complete the application process. - Under federal law, certain non-citizens such as refugees or political asylees may qualify for Medical Assistance, Nutrition Assistance, and/or Cash Assistance.
-For those non-citizens, United States Citizenship and Immigration Services (USCIS) guidelines state that use of these benefits will not affect your ability to become a Lawful Permanent Resident. - If you are not applying for any benefits or if you chose not to provide citizenship or immigration information, we will not try to find out this information from USCIS. - We will not report you, a family, or a household member to U.S. Immigration and Customs Enforcement (ICE) unless you inform us that you, your family or a household member is in the U.S. illegally. - Households with different immigration statuses may apply for benefits on behalf of US Citizen children and other eligible family members.
+- To get the most help, you need to give us information about citizenship and immigration status for - each person who is applying for help.

+Giving us the citizenship and immigration status for all people who are eligible for benefits allows us to include them in the Nutrition Assistance and/or Cash Assistance benefit amount.
+When you do not give us this information, it will not affect the eligibility of the people you are applying for who have given us verification of their citizenship or qualified non-citizen status, but it may affect the amount of the benefits for these people. - If you choose not to give us information regarding immigration status but still want AHCCCS Medical Assistance, you may only be eligible for emergency medical services.
+You do not need to give us information about citizenship and immigration status for any person who is - not applying.

+You do need to give us information on income, resources, or other information for those who have not - Tou do need to give us information on income, resources, or other information for mose who have not given us citizenship or immigration status information to complete the application process.
+Under federal law, certain non-citizens such as refugees or political asylees may qualify for Medical Assistance, Cutizens and Inmigration Services (USCIS) guidelines state that use of these benefits will not affect your ability to become a Lawful Permanent Resident. - If you are not applying for any benefits or if you chose not to provide citizenship or immigration information, we will not try to find out this information from USCIS. - We will not report you, a family, or a household member to U.S. Immigration and Customs Enforcement (ICE) unless you inform us that you, your family or a household member is in the U.S. - Households with different immigration statuses may apply for benefits on behalf of US Citizen children and other eligible family members.